+The General Fund includes the Working Cash stabilization account.
 Under the State of Illinois Municipal Code (Municipal Code), the Library is authorized to incur indebtedness and issue bonds and to levy a tax annually on all taxable property of the Library in order to enable the Library to have in its treasury at all time sufficient money to meet demands thereon.
 These funds may be lent to other Library governmental funds in need, but may only be expended for other purposes upon the passage of a resolution by the Board of Trustee to abolish or abate the fund.
-On April 30, 2013, the Library had fund balances of \$106,095 that have been restricted pursuant to the Municipal Code as working cash stabilization funds.
+As of April 30, 2014, the Library had working cash stabilization fund balances of \$106,095 that have been classified as unassigned fund balances in the General fund.